Introduction

 Mechanism of Action:

-Dry needling works on the principle of addressing trigger points, which are hyperirritable spots within taut bands of skeletal muscle.
+It work on the principle of addressing trigger points, which are hyperirritable spots within taut bands of skeletal muscle.
 These trigger points can cause localized or referred pain, muscle tightness, and restricted movement.
 It aims to alleviate pain and restore normal muscle function by targeting these trigger points.

 Local Twitch Response (LTR):

 Inserting the needle into a trigger point often triggers a local twitch response (LTR).
 The LTR is an involuntary contraction of the muscle fibers near the trigger point.
-This twitch response helps to release the tension and reset the muscle, promoting relaxation and improved blood flow.
+This twitch response helps to release the tension and reset the muscles, promoting relaxation and improved blood flow.
 The LTR is a crucial component of dry needling.
 Researchers believe that dry needling is associated with the deactivation of the trigger point and the release of endorphins, which are natural pain-relieving substances.

 Neurophysiological Effects: